 A lower price point but with all the impact of the other Chanel bags on this list.

 Not necessarily what one would call a classic, Chanel's perfume bottle nevertheless made waves when it debuted on the runway in 2013.
 Modelled after the equally iconic Chanel No.5 perfume, this Chanel bag is a real conversation starter.

-If you were to host a DIY-Chanel bag class, the Oh My Boy bag would be the result.
-For the A/W 14 line, Karl Lagerfeld did exactly that, taking a felt pen to the bag and making the bag of rebel's dreams.
-With graffiti prints and crafty embellishments, this bag has just the right amount of punk rock edge.
+If you were to host a DIY Chanel-bag class, the graffiti bag range would be the result.
+For the A/W 14 line, Karl Lagerfeld did exactly that, taking a felt pen to the bag and making the bags of rebels’ dreams.
+With graffiti prints and crafty embellishments, these bags—which came in everything from the Boy to canvas rucksacks—have just the right amount of punk-rock edge.